shsagir/play-area-sync/docs/ssh-uni.md

 ---

 Using our [Git deployment](git-deployment) is great, but sometimes need a little more control.
-That's where the Secure shell comes in.
+That's where the Secure SHell comes in.
 SSH is the big brother of [SFTP](sftp-uni) and allows you to directly interact with your App's code.

 ## Accessing SSH